Donald Wilkinson

+Education

 He was educated at the Lancaster Royal Grammar School and then graduated with a first class degree in history from Keble College, Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University in 1975 and 1976, making four appearances.
 Playing as a leg break bowler, he took 7 wickets in his four matches, with best figures of 4 for 89.